xalgord/Mass-ParamSpider/README.md

 ```
 ./paramspider_script.sh domains.txt
 ```
 In the `domains.txt`, you can supply all the subdomains of a domain or the mutiple domains.
-Filename should be `domains.txt`.